ardanlabs/gotraining/reading/design_guidelines.md

 **2) Readability**
 This is about writing simple code that is easy to read and understand without the need of mental exhaustion.
 Just as important, it's about not hiding the cost/impact of the code per line, function, package and the overall ecosystem it runs in.

+_We must structure our systems to be more comprehensible._

 Example of classic readability issues:
 http://codepad.org/Xw7eUSSA

-_We must structure our systems to be more comprehensible._

 **3) Performance**
 This is about not wasting effort and achieving execution efficiency.
 Writing code that is mechanically sympathetic with the runtime, operating system and hardware.
 Achieving performance by writing less and more efficient code but staying within the idioms and framework of the language.

+_We must compute less to get the results we need._

 Rules of Performance:
 1) Never guess about performance.